psygreg/linuxtoys-site/content/en/knowledgebase.md

 - Wireguard
 - VLC
 - Gnome Tweaks
-- OBS Studio (includes [Pipewire Audio Capture](https://github.com/dimtpap/obs-pipewire-audio-capture) plugin), if the machine has an Intel GPU (discrete or integrated).
-Otherwise, it will be installed as a user-level flatpak from Flathub.
+- OBS Studio (includes [Pipewire Audio Capture](https://github.com/dimtpap/obs-pipewire-audio-capture) plugin and `v4l2loopback` for Virtual Camera compatibility), if the machine has an Intel GPU (discrete or integrated) and is not running Arch-based systems.
+Otherwise, it will be installed as a user-level flatpak from Flathub (no Intel GPU) or from the [AUR](https://aur.archlinux.org/packages/obs-studio-browser) due to the lack of a browser source in the default Arch Linux package.

 ### Added repositories
 - Visual Studio Code: from [Microsoft's official repository.](https://packages.microsoft.com)